 Common Image Color Adjustments

 Image color adjustments are performed with filters via the filters window.
-Filters can found by going to the ‘Filters’ menu item, using keyboard shortcut Shift-Command-F (⇧⌘F), or clicking the ‘fx’ button at the bottom left of the inspector palette.
+Filters can found by going to the ‘Filters’ menu item, using keyboard shortcut Shift-Command-F (⇧⌘F), or clicking the filters button at the top right of Acorn’s window.

 Adjust the intensity of color in your image.
 Filter ▸ Color Adjustment ▸ Color Controls